Manuel Vicente Romerogarcía

 Caricature of the writer and politician Manuel Vicente Romero García (1861-1917), part of the archive of the National Library of Venezuela.

-Manuel Vicente Romerogarcía (Venezuela, 1861 - Aracataca, Colombia, August 22, 1917), was a Venezuelan writer, telegrapher and politician best known for his novel Peonía (1890).
+Manuel Vicente Romerogarcía or Manuel Vicente Romero García (Venezuela, 1861 - Aracataca, Colombia, August 22, 1917), was a Venezuelan writer, soldier, telegrapher and politician best known for his first and only novel Peonía (1890).
+It blended realist and Romantic styles with elements of criollismo and is credited by many critics with giving birth to the Venezuelan novel.
+In 1896, he was running the newspaper El Avisador Comercial.